Aywa RuntimeDocumentation

 1. Generate an install token

 In the dashboard, create a workspace, choose a plan, then generate an install token.
-Tokens are short-lived, bound to the workspace, and should be treated like deployment credentials.
+Tokens are short-lived, bound to the workspace, and treated like deployment credentials.

 2. Run the installer